Scheduled MonumentsEnglandTower house and World War II air raid shelter, 360m east of Biddlestone Home Farm

 Tower house and World War II air raid shelter, 360m east of Biddlestone Home Farm is a scheduled monument protected by Historic England under reference 1020127.
 View the official record →

-This site is a tower house with an associated World War II air raid shelter, located near Biddlestone in Northumberland.
+Tower house and World War II air raid shelter, 360m east of Biddlestone Home Farm is a monument comprising two distinct phases of fortified and defensive architecture in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020127.

 Tower house and World War II air raid shelter, 360m east of Biddlestone Home Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020127.